YatFungLoo/Rust-Basic-Algo/README.md

 # Elementary Sorts
 Doesn't require extra space, only ever swapping in-place.
 Good for partially sorted array, the more partially sorted an array is the better.

+## Bubble Sort ($O(n^2)$)
+Simplest sorting algorithm, compare neighbour element one by one form start to end index, repeat process for array length of times or until there is no swap while compare neighbour elements as a slight optimisation.

 ## Selection Sort
 Find smallest item in the array and exchange it to the first entry.
 Repeat to the next smallest item and exchange with the second entry (since it will be the second smallest).
 Repeat until the whole array is sorted.